+Before turning to the macroeconomic perspective, let us start with a simple example.
 At a purely microeconomic, partial equilibrium, level it is true that a bank can increase the quantity of deposits when it provides a loan.
 But this is only true at the initiation of the loan.
-Consider a simple example: I ask a mortgage loan from my bank to buy a house.
+Consider a simple example: I want to buy a house and I ask a mortgage loan from my bank.
 When my bank grants me the loan, the funds are available on my checking account.
 So that in this initial operation my bank indeed increases money.
 Then I transfer immediately the funds to the seller of the house, who will see an increase in her checking account.
 But the seller does not want to keep these funds in her checking account, as it bears a low interest, and transfers them to interest-bearing instruments of her bank (e.g., time deposits, bank bonds, savings account, etc.).
 Therefore, at the end of the day my mortgage loan has no impact on the quantity of checking accounts and on M1.
 At the aggregate level, my loan is matched by an increase in interest-yielding assets of the seller.